-ON BEHALF OF THE BOARD
+ON REHALF OF THE BOARD

 SEE SIEW CHENG MAICSA 7011225

 LEONG SHIAK WAN MAICSA 7012855

-Joint Company Secretaries Petaling Jaya 7 May 2014
+Joint Company Secretaries Petaling Jaya 29 May 2015

-- 1. A member of the Company entitled to attend and vote at this meeting may appoint not more than two (2) proxies to vote in his stead.
+- A member of the Company entitled to attend and vote at this meeting may appoint not more than two (2) proxies to vote in his stead.
 Where a member appoints two proxies, the appointment shall be invalid unless he specifies the proportions of his shareholdings to be represented by each proxy.
 A proxy may but need not be a member of the Company and the provisions of Section 149(a) and 149(b) of the Companies Act, 1965 shall not apply to the Company. - A member who is an authorised nominee as defined under the Securities Industry (Central Depositor) Act, 1991 may appoint not more than two (2) proxies in respect of each securities account. - 3.
 The instrument appointing a proxy shall be in writing under the hand of the appointer or his attorney duly authorised in writing or if such appointer is a corporation, it must be under its seal or under the hand of an officer or attorney duly authorised. - 4.
-The instrument appointing a proxy to be deposited at Ground Floor, Symphony House, Pusat Dagangan Dana 1, Jalan PJU 1A/46, 47301 Petaling Jaya, Selangor Darul Ehsan not less than forty-eight (48) hours before the time for holding the meeting or any adjournment thereof. - 5.
-Only members whose names appear in the Record of Depositors on 22 May 2014 shall be entitled to attend, speak and vote at the Annual General Meeting.
+The instrument appointing a proxy to be deposited at Ground Floor, Symphony House, Pusat Dagangan Dana 1, Jalan PJU 1A/46, 47301 Petaling Jaya, Selangor Darul Ehsan not less than forty-eight (48) hours before the time for holding the meeting or any adjournment thereof. - Only members whose names appear in the Record of Depositors on 23 June 2015 shall be entitled to attend, speak and vote at the Annual General Meeting.

-EXPLANATORY NOTE TO SPECIAL BUSINESSES:-
+EXPLANATORY NOTE TO SPECIAL BUSINESSES: -

-Resolution 5 - Authority to Issue Shares pursuant to Section 132D of the Companies Act, 1965
+Resolution 6 - Authority to Issue Shares pursuant to Section 132D of the Companies Act, 1965

-The proposed Ordinary Resolution 5 is proposed for the purpose of granting a renewed general mandate and authorise the Directors of the Company to issue and allot shares up to an aggregate amount not exceeding 10% of the issued and paid-up capital of the Company for the time being for such purposes as the Directors would consider to be in the interest of the Company.
+The proposed Ordinary Resolution 6 is proposed for the purpose of granting a renewed general mandate and authorise the Directors of the Company to issue and allot shares up to an aggregate amount not exceeding 10% of the issued and paid-up capital of the Company for the time being for such purposes as the Directors would consider to be in the interest of the Company.
 This authority, unless revoked or varied at a general meeting, will expire at the next conclusion of the Annual General Meeting of the Company.

-The authority is to avoid any delay and cost involved in convening a general meeting to approve such an issue of shares.
+As at the date of this Notice, no new shares in the Company were issued pursuant to the authority granted to the Directors at the Sixth Annual General Meeting held on 28 May 2014 and which will lapse at the conclusion of the Seventh Annual General Meeting.
+Nevertheless, a renewal for the said mandate is sought to avoid any delay and cost involved in convening a general meeting to approve such an issue of shares.
 The aforesaid authority is to give the Directors the authority and flexibility to raise fund more expediently via issuance of shares for purpose of funding future investments, working capital and/or any acquisition.